muhammad-shahin/ph-tube-api-data-sorting/Readme.md

 # 📺 PH Tube - API Data Sorting Project 📊

-Explore **PH Tube**, a project where you get hands-on experience with APIs and data sorting.
-This web app showcases your skills in using APIs to fetch and display video information, all wrapped in a user-friendly interface. 🌐
+Explore **PH Tube**, a project where I get hands-on experience with APIs and data sorting.
+This web app showcases my skills in using APIs to fetch and display video information, all wrapped in a user-friendly interface. 🌐

 ![PH Tube Screenshot](https://i.ibb.co/87DLnY0/assignment-6-project-showcase.png)

 ## About the Project

-**PH Tube** is an educational project that takes you on a journey into the world of APIs.
+**PH Tube** is an educational project that takes me on a journey into the world of APIs.
 It demonstrates how you can dynamically present video-related data, including video titles, thumbnails, view counts, channel names, and upload times, to users.

 ### Key Features